chilio/laravel-dusk-ci/README.md

 - In your dusk tests remember to use -**>waitFor()** extensively, to make sure pages are rendered properly, before test fails.
 CI test environments are much slower than production or your local dev, cause they need to build caches from scratch.
 - By default all dusk browser tests are run with **resolution** 1920x720 with color depth 24 (bits), if you need to change that, add/modify SCREEN_RESOLUTION in your .gitlab-ci.yml in `variables:` section, like for example `SCREEN_RESOLUTION: 1280x720x24`
 - if you experience **/bootstrap/autoload.php** errors, make sure your appropriate **phpunit configs** are updated, especially in line `bootstrap="vendor/autoload.php"`
+- if you get errors about wrong chromedriver version check **Note on using chromedriver versions**